alexwkleung/Lilian/README.md

 2. Update `_index.md` in `posts/index` directory to your liking.
 No frontmatter is necessary for the index, therefore `nil` is the value for each property.

-3. Create a post in the root directory of the `posts` Please follow the post template as shown in `post-template.md`, located in `posts/template`.
+3. Create a post in the root directory of `posts`.
+Please follow the post template as shown in `post-template.md`, located in `posts/template`.
 Lilian will throw errors if your posts are not structured correctly.

 3. Run Lilian.